tasnim2907/Netflix---Tableau-Dashboard/README.md

 # 📊 Netflix---Tableau-Dashboard

 ## 📌 Project Overview
-This project presents an interactive Tableau dashboard analyzing **Netflix’s catalog of Movies and TV Shows**.
-The dashboard provides insights into the distribution of Netflix content across years, countries, genres, and ratings, helping to identify patterns and trends in Netflix’s global library.
+Here’s an interactive Tableau dashboard that digs into Netflix’s catalog—both Movies and TV Shows.
+You’ll find insights on how content is spread out by year, country, genre, and rating.
+It’s a handy way to spot trends and patterns in Netflix’s global library.

-You can view the live dashboard here:
+Check out the live dashboard here:
 🔗 [Netflix Tableau Dashboard](https://public.tableau.com/app/profile/tasnim.sorwar/viz/Book1_17563552138350/Netflix)

 ---

 ## 🎯 Key Features
-The dashboard contains 5 main visualizations:
+There are five main visualizations in the dashboard:

 1. **Total Movies & TV Shows by Years**
-   - Shows the growth of Netflix’s library over time.
+   - See how Netflix’s library has grown over the years.

 2. **Total Movies & TV Shows by Country**
-   - A world map highlighting the distribution of Netflix content across different countries.
+   - Explore a world map that shows where Netflix content comes from.

 3. **Top 10 Genres**
-   - Displays the most popular content genres available on Netflix.
+   - Find out which genres are most popular on Netflix.

 4. **Movies & TV Shows Distribution**
-   - A categorical breakdown of Movies vs. TV Shows in Netflix’s catalog.
+   - Compare how many Movies vs. TV Shows are in the catalog.

 5. **Ratings**
-   - Distribution of content across different maturity ratings (e.g., TV-MA, PG-13, R).
+   - Check how content is spread across different maturity ratings (like TV-MA, PG-13, R).

 ---